|

 Studio/Leipzig, Funkhaus Saal 1

-There also exists a recording with the Bamberger Symponiker of
+also exists a recording with the Bamberger Symponiker of W.A.
+Mozart's

-Mozart: Rondo for Violin and Orchestra KV 373
+Rondo for Violin and Orchestra KV 373 with Zvi Zeitlin (violin),

 George Singer conducting.

-a recording with Excerpts from Nabucco (Verdi) with Norma Giusti
+there is a recording with Excerpts from Nabucco (Verdi) with

-(soprano), Erika Wien (Mezzo-Soprano), Giuseppe Savio (tenor), Lawrence
+Norma Giusti (soprano), Erika Wien (Mezzo-Soprano), Giuseppe Savio

 Hamburg), George Singer conducting.